murphmark/demo-yt/README.md

 # Intro

 This is Gwen Faraday's from FreeCodeCamp youtube demo to learn github.
-(TThanks Gwen!)
+(Thanks Gwen!)

 ##  More Detail
 This repository is public, but will be deleted upon completion.